learnerxuan/CTF/Badge to Breach: ICS Cyber Siege (CTF)/Baby Armageddon.md

 ### Disassembly Analysis

-Looking at the objdump output, we can identify three main functions:
+Looking at the objdump output (command: "objdump -d armageddon_device"), we can identify three main functions:

 1. **`main` function (0x4012e3):** Entry point that sets up stdio buffers and calls `question`
 2. **`question` function (0x4012a5):** Handles user input and displays the dismissive message